Egyptian Society, Arts, and Culture

 Music and dance are documented by the Ragab Moftah Collection on Coptic music, the records of the Cairo Choral Society, and small sheet music holdings.
 In addition, the photograph collection of studio photographer Van-Leo includes portraits of musicians, singers, and dancers in Egypt.
 Audio recordings of music performances can be found in the Voice of America radio archive, and video recordings of music and dance performances are found in the holdings of the AUC University Archives.

+Government and politics are documented in RBSCL collections.
+Opposition to British colonial rule is a theme in the papers of Huda Shaarawi (which contains correspondence with various Egyptian and international political figures).
 Various collections, such as that of Hassan Fathy, contain reports and documentation related to Egyptian government entities with which they served, such as various Supreme Councils, and government initiatives and policies in fields like arts, culture, and urban planning.
 Photograph collections depict Egyptian monarchs and presidents like King Farouk and Gamal Abdel Nasser.

 Contemporary Egyptian politics are also reflected, notably in the collection of the University on the Square: Documenting Egypt’s 21st Century Revolution project, which in addition to oral history recordings, photographs, and videos contains banners, signs, leaflets, newspapers, and artifacts related to the demonstrations of January 25, 2011 and its aftermath.
 Other holdings include posters and other promotional material from recent Presidential and Parliamentary election campaigns.
 The RBSCL’s Web Archive contains numerous internet-based resources in these areas.

-The Egyptian legal system is reflected in collections containing the record of court proceedings, like that of Saad Eddin Ibrahim, as well as personal status documents (on matters like citizenship, property, etc.) found in many collections.
+Egypt’s legal system is reflected in collections containing the record of court proceedings, like that of Saad Eddin Ibrahim, as well as personal status documents (on matters like citizenship, property, etc.) found in many collections.
 In the area of printed material, the library also holds the journals of Egypt’s Mixed Tribunals for the first half of the 20th century.

-A number of collections reflect ethnic and religious identity and the life of subcommunities within Egypt.
+Ethnic and religious identity and the life of subcommunities within Egypt are reflected in many RBSCL sources.
 These include collections related to the Coptic Christian Moftah family, and material related to individuals from other religions (such as the Bahai Hussein Bicar) is also available.
 Substantial material also relates to Egyptian Nubians, especially material on ethnographic and resettlement research projects in the 1950s, 1960s, and 1970s conducted by the American University in Cairo’s Social Research Center as well as the papers of Hassan Fathy, who documented Nubia’s vernacular architecture before the building of the Aswan High Dam.